andrewdyer/react-text-provider/README.md

 This repository is configured to publish the package to npm, every time you publish a new release, using GitHub Actions.

-### Enabling Publishing

-Publishing is controlled by the `PUBLISH_ENABLED` environment variable.
-To enable publishing, you need to set this variable to true.
-You can set environment variables in your repository settings:

-1. Go to your repository on GitHub.
-2. Click on Settings.
-3. Navigate to Secrets and variables > Actions.
-4. Add a new repository variable named `PUBLISH_ENABLED` and set its value to true.

 ### Creating and Using an npm Token

 To publish the package, you need an npm token: